-Our School is committed to safeguarding the welfare of all students and we seek to cultivate an environment of mutual respect and treat students and staff fairly and sensitively.
-In the unusual event of a student, or a student's room, locker, bag or other repository for possessions, being searched, the School will take all reasonable steps to maintain the usual high standard of safeguarding.
+Our School is committed to safeguarding the welfare of all pupils and we seek to cultivate an environment of mutual respect and treat pupils and staff fairly and sensitively.
+In the unusual event of a pupil, or a pupil's room, locker, bag or other repository for possessions, being searched, the School will take all reasonable steps to maintain the usual high standard of safeguarding.
 Professional judgement is to be used in all cases: if in any doubt, advice should be sought from a senior member of staff, unless the urgency or another overriding aspect of a situation makes such referral impractical.